danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

   - "Sustainable Feature Testing in Rails with Cucumber"
 ---

-When your SaaS app needs to send carefully worded emails after a customer's payment fails — and different emails depending on whether they're a monthly or yearly subscriber — how do you actually test that?
+When your SaaS app needs to send email notifications after a customer's payment fails, and different emails depending on whether they're a monthly or yearly subscriber, how do you actually test that?
 Not the unit tests (those are table stakes), but the real thing: Stripe sends a webhook, your app receives it, routes it, sends an email, and the email says the right thing to the right person.

 The wrinkle is that payment failures don't happen all at once.
-Stripe retries over days and weeks — a first attempt, then several days later a second, then a third before finally cancelling the subscription.
+Stripe retries over days and weeks: a first attempt, then several days later a second, then a third before finally cancelling the subscription.
 To test the full sequence for real, you'd have to wait weeks for failures to play out naturally, which is not practical for fast feedback.

 I recently built a test harness that solves this, and along the way discovered a race condition that would have been invisible to any other testing approach.
 Here's how it works.